William Huang

 Contact Information

-Research Interests: Physical principles of biochemical signaling; membrane signal transduction; single-molecule imaging, spectroscopy, and assays
+Research Interests: Biochemical reactions at the cell membrane; signal transduction; single-molecule imaging, spectroscopy, and assays

 Education: PhD, University of California, Berkeley